BX-Team/NDailyRewards/README.md

 You can change the amount of days in a row from 1 to 54!

-**To run plugin, you need `Java 8+`, `Spigot 1.13+ (or Purpur, Paper and etc.)`**
+**To run plugin, you need `Java 8+`, `Spigot 1.13+ (or Purpur, Paper and etc.)`** **I advise you to use version 1.18.1, because there are the latest security updates.
+But if you wish, you can use other versions**

 ### 🤖 Featrues
 - MySQL and SQLite support